logarytm/chainsaw-compiler/doc/what-happens-when.md

 node in the source code (offset in source along with line/column numbers); this is useful for reporting semantical errors, such as mismatched types.

-We can inspect the tree generated for program with `node d-show-tree.js <file>`.
+We can inspect the tree generated for program with `node d-inspect.js -P <file>`.
 (Files starting with `d-`, as in **d**iagnostic, offer insight to some internal structures used by the compiler).